ebuchman/tanuki/forgot-about-tanuki.md

 when new chains stand up to cement our legacy,
 Cosmosmohamed Bitcoin Jaesustein, sorry Doc but we been crazy
 we decentralized the whole game, see?
-and you're not gonna make it, Gary (Howey?)
+and you're not gonna make it, Samani

 Nowadays every token wanna talk like they got some usecase
 But nothing shows up,